-Sirens sounds as water rises in Saudi Arabia.
+Sirens sound as the water rises in Saudi Arabia.

 Several dams and wadis in Saudi Arabia have been installed with TWS siren systems and Giant Voice control centers from HSS Engineering.

-The dams are equipped with sensor warning that detect any abnormality in structure and water flow.
-In case of an emergency the sensors interface to the customized Giant Voice Emergency Management Software which sends a warning to all relevant sirens in the area for quick and reliable public warning.
+The dams are equipped with sensor warning that detects any abnormality in structure and water flow.
+In case of an emergency, the sensors interface to the customized Giant Voice Emergency Management Software which sends a warning to all relevant sirens in the area for quick and reliable public warning.

 The siren warning system has been activated several times.
 For example in May 2013 in the Al-Baha region when The Civil Defense sounded the warning sirens as the water in Aqiq Dam rose to dangerous levels and started overflowing, threatening several villages downstream.